-Lawrence Meredith (Director for the Neighbourhood East and Institution Building, European Commission) welcomed the participants and highlighted the role of the European Green Deal as EU's growth strategy and a driver to mobilise resources for the net-zero transition, including through international partnerships.
-Mr. Meredith recalled EU's commitment to make Europe the first climate-neutral continent by 2050.
+Lawrence Meredith (Director for the EU's Eastern Neighbourhood and Institution Building, European Commission) welcomed participants and spoke about the role of the EU Green Deal as a driver to mobilise resources for the net-zero transition as well as about new initiatives set up by the European Commission.
+Mr. Meredith pointed out that the Green Deal is at the heart of the EU commitment to make Europe the first climate-neutral continent by 2050.
 To achieve this ambitious goal, the EU needs to work closely with all its partners, including the EaP and Central Asia countries as well as the IFIs, and increase the level of green finance.
-Mr. Meredith explained that in the EaP countries the EU will deliver through its key initiatives such as the Economic and Investment Plan (EIP), which promotes the twin green and digital transition.
-The EIP aims to leverage up to Euro 17 bln over the next 5 years for sustainable transport, clean energy, green businesses, and other priority areas defined together with the partner countries.
-Mr. Meredith also spoke about a dedicated Ukrainian Facility (Euro 50 bln) that is being set up to support Ukraine's reconstruction efforts.
+Mr. Meredith explained in the EaP countries the EC will deliver through its key initiatives such as the Global Gateway and the Economic and Investment Plan and will promote a twin transition - green and digital - expecting to leverage up to Euro 17 bln over the next 5 years for sustainable transport, clean energy, green businesses.
+Mr. Meredith also spoke about a dedicated Ukrainian Facility (Euro 50 bln) that is being set up to support Ukraine's green reconstruction efforts.
 The EU is also supporting the green transformation of Central Asia through the Team Europe approach.
+In this context, Mr. Meredith pointed out that the EU's partnership with the OECD, the major IFIs and the private sector has been further strengthened.
 Among others, the EU has established the European Fund for Sustainable Development Plus which will help catalyse green public and private investments using both blending and guarantee instruments which can help reduce borrowing costs and risks.
-To further steer relevant policy reforms and mobilise capital and financial markets, the European Commission has established the International Platform on Sustainable Finance and launched the Global Green Bond Initiative.
-The EU's partnership with international organisations, such as the OECD, the major IFIs, and the private sector has been further strengthened.
+To further steer relevant policy reforms and mobilise capital and financial markets, the EC has established the International Platform on Sustainable Finance and launched the Global Green Bond Initiative.
 In conclusion, Mr. Meredith expressed his appreciation for the support provided to the EaP countries within the EU4Environment framework and confirmed the EU's commitment to further step up the work on green finance through new partnerships in the region.